manuelJung/redux-firebase-user/README.md

 # redux-firebase-user
 This is a truely modular redux module, which handles authentication with firebase and react.
-It is not production ready!
-Api will change heavily until v1.0.0
+The goal of this module is to make authentication with firebase trivial.
+You can set up a whole signup process within minutes without worrying about state.

 This Module exports the following
+  - **RenderProps**: RenderProps inject behaviour within a local scope
   - **HOCs**: Higher ordered components, which inject behaviour in the wrapped React-Components
   - **Components**: Normal React-Components which interact with the reducer state
   - **Selectors**: Selectors for requesting the reducer state
   - **ActionTypes**: All the action types, the reducer uses
-  - **Updaters**: Updaters are used to allow communication to other modules
   - **Actions**: Dispatchable actions are used to modify the reducer state
   - **Configuration** Singleton: A singleton in order to customize the module